IAFR is helping refugee churches construct suitable buildings for worship and ministry.

 In most cases, refugees are happy and able to do the work of building - they often only need help purchasing building materials.

 The cost of building/repairing church structures varies greatly from context to context.
+The average cost is about $1,500 - $2,000 per church.

 People like you can partner with God in answering the prayers of our forcibly displaced brothers and sisters by giving to the "Refugee Church Building Project".